From Handcrafted to Deep Features for Pedestrian Detection: A Survey

-\textbf{CrowdHuman}\footnote{\url{https://www.crowdhuman.org/}} \cite{Shao_CrowdHuman_arXiv_2018} is a recently collected dataset for better evaluating pedestrian detectors in crowded scene.
+\textbf{CrowdHuman}\footnote{\url{https://www.crowdhuman.org/}} \cite{Shao_CrowdHuman_arXiv_2018} is a recently collected dataset for crowded human detection.
 It contains 15,000 training images, 4,370 validation images, and 5,000 test images.
 There are about 23 persons per image.
-The annotations of full-body bounding-boxes, visible-body bounding-boxes, and head bounding-boxes are provided.
+The bounding-box annotations of full-body, visible-body , and head are provided.

 \textbf{EuroCity persons}\footnote{\url{https://eurocity-dataset.tudelft.nl}} \cite{Braun_EuroCity_PAMI_2019} is a large-scale dataset of urban scenes captured at both daytime and nighttime in multiple European cites.
 It contains three different person categories (\textit{i.e.,} pedestrians, cyclists, and other riders).
 There are 47,337 images in total at a resolution of 1,920$\times$1,080 pixels.